By Eric Aldrich

 Dear Mr. Menaker,

 In the September 2008 Chairman's Report, you expressed concern about losing revenue to the “retail sector”.
 I understand the American Kennel Club (AKC), like any organization, can not sustain itself while hemorrhaging red ink.
 But your anxiety and resulting philosophy concerns me greatly.
 I can’t imagine you are unaware that responsible breeders never sell to retail outlets, even though they know well that the returns on any given litter will never exceed the expenditures to produce it.
+Yet they continue out of pure devotion to their breeds.
+The AKC, however, has seemingly reduced the fancy to little more than figures on a balance sheet.

 I’m sure you realize that producing quality puppies and chasing the marketplace are not parallel directions, but rather, are diametrically opposed concepts; one based on increasing quality, the other on revenues from greater volumes of inferior goods.